Last updated: July 21, 2021

 Considering Australian citizenship as a pathway to freedom?
 For frequent flyers, dual citizenship is the proverbial golden ticket.
 Shorter lines at the airport, greater freedom while traveling, and the chance to legally circumvent pesky immigration laws are just a few of the benefits of dual citizenship.

 If you’re thinking about expanding your business ventures into a foreign market, you should pause to consider what it’s going to be like doing business in another country with bureaucrats and immigration red tape standing in your way.
-You’re just trying to create prosperity and employ their citizens, but somehow these government workers manage to treat you like a common criminal.
+You’re just trying to create prosperity and employ their citizens, but some of these government workers manage to treat you like a common criminal.
 It’s honestly frustrating enough to bring a grown man to tears.

-With the US rapidly falling on the Index of Economic Freedom, many are looking for English speaking nations where they can pursue dual citizenship and grow their businesses.
+And with the US rapidly falling on the Index of Economic Freedom, many are looking for English speaking nations where they can pursue dual citizenship and grow their businesses.

 Australia’s immigration laws are complex and merit-based.
-But if you have entrepreneurial skills and the funding to back it up, there are a few different doors to citizenship open for you.
+But if you have entrepreneurial skills and the funding to back it up, there are a few different doors to citizenship open to you.
 For highly skilled employees, you may also have the chance to apply for Australian citizenship.
 Of course, if you have one Australian parent, your citizenship journey is going to be much easier; Australian citizenship by descent is one of the most straightforward pathways.